 Lead mental health champion

 If you are interested in doing something for the club, from organising a social events to putting on runs from different locations, let us know how we can support you.

 Peter, Stuart and Wilf started back when the club was called the Worcester Joggers.
 All of them have made outstanding contributions to the club over the years, which you can find out more using the links below.
 Peter and Stuart have sadly passed away.
-Wilf still regularly takes the ‘walk and talk’ group on a club night.
+Wilf no longer runs with the club, but still comes along to support at some local events.